Intel Labs used machine learning to make GTA V look like real life

 Intel Labs has utilized machine learning to greatly enhance the graphics in Grand Theft Auto V. By utilizing the Cityscapes Dataset (Cityscapes is a collection of images of mostly German streets), researchers were able to train AI to render GTA V frames in a much more photorealistic way.
 The results are pretty insane.

 In addition to using the final rendered image of a particular frame in GTA V, Intel Labs also utilized every piece of data that goes into each frame, which helps to eliminate some of the potential issues that come with this sort of rendering.
 What may be even more impressive is that Intel Labs said that this process could be done in real time, making it possible to implement this process into other games as a standard.

 This is a pretty wild find from Intel Labs.
-This is a pretty basic explanation, and you can find the full research here.
 This kind of find has the potential to take video games to the next level because it shows that new hardware is not necessarily needed to make games more realistic.

 - Everything that has been revealed in the Apple vs. Epic Games lawsuit

 - More Steam games might be coming to consoles according to Valve’s CEO